Detecting and Mitigating DDoS Attacks with AI: A Survey: Taxonomies of DDoS Attacks and AI-Based Detection/Mitigation Solutions

-We manually labeled the resulting clusters after automatically obtaining the taxonomy, by investigating the grouped papers and finding the commonality from the point of view of a human expert.
+\hlight{R3-C2}{Clustering itself is an unsupervised learning task, so there are no ground-truth labels to compare the dendrogram against.
+To interpret the obtained dendrogram,} we manually labeled the resulting clusters after automatically obtaining the taxonomy, by investigating the grouped papers and finding the commonality from the point of view of a human expert.
 Next, we briefly walk from the outer clusters towards the inward labeled clusters and provide a few comments.
 We found that the first level splits between DNS, HTTP, and SYN flood attacks and also creates a clear split between Adversarial Training in normal and SDN contexts.
 Another fine line was the separation between Detection, a large cluster, and IDS focused research, a niche topic.
 Going deeper inside the Detection cluster, we find clusters separating shallow and deep learning, and also a cluster that grouped attack detection and attack classification papers.
 There is another shallow learning cluster within DNS Floods that was accurately separated from the general detection cluster.
 In the final clustering level, the manual labels provide a specialized view of the resulting dendrogram.
 For example, we have DNS Flood cache-based mitigation papers and adversarial training in SDNs employing active learning techniques.

 It is interesting to compare these clustering results with the manually defined groups in Figure \ref{fig:taxonomy-goals}, in an attempt to discover common traits.
 A major similarity is that the ``Detection'' cluster in Figure \ref{fig:dendro_ward} is almost completely included in the ``Detection Algorithm'' group in Figure \ref{fig:taxonomy-goals}, suggesting a clear and well-defined focus on detection methods.
 In addition, the two clusters of ``Adversarial Training'' in Figure \ref{fig:dendro_ward} overlap greatly with that in Figure \ref{fig:taxonomy-goals}, which is to be expected given the specific algorithms and keywords used in this approach.
-Some other small similarities are visible as well, for specific niches, as in ``timeseries forecasting/prediction''.
+Some other small similarities are visible as well, for specific niches, as in ``time series forecasting/prediction''.